Two coniveau filtrations and algebraic equivalence over finite fields: Walker Abel-Jacobi map in l -adic cohomology: over a finite field

 \subsection{In codimension \texorpdfstring{$2$}{2}}

 We now specialize to the case when $i=2$.
-In analogy with the algebraic Abel-Jacobi map over the complex numbers \cite{lieberman1972intermediate}, we call the $\ell$-adic Walker Abel-Jacobi map in codimension $2$ the $\ell$-adic algebraic Abel-Jacobi map, and write $\cl_a$ (resp. $J^3_{a,\ell}(\ov{X})$) for $\cl_W$ (resp. $J^3_{W,\ell}(\ov{X})$).
+We call the $\ell$-adic Walker Abel-Jacobi map in codimension $2$ the $\ell$-adic algebraic Abel-Jacobi map, and write $\cl_a$ (resp. $J^3_{a,\ell}(\ov{X})$) for $\cl_W$ (resp. $J^3_{W,\ell}(\ov{X})$).
+This is in analogy with the situaion over the complex numbers, where for codimension $2$-cycles the Walker Abel-Jacobi map agrees with the algebraic Abel-Jacobi map constructed by Lieberman \cite{lieberman1972intermediate}; see \cite[Introduction]{suzuki2021factorization}.